Milwaukee Public Museum

-The Milwaukee Public Museum (MPM) is a natural and human history museum in downtown Milwaukee, Wisconsin.
-The museum was chartered in 1882 and opened to the public in 1884; it is a not-for-profit organization operated by the Milwaukee Public Museum, Inc. MPM has three floors of exhibits and the first Dome Theater in Wisconsin.
+The Milwaukee Public Museum (soon to be known as the Nature & Culture Museum of Wisconsin) is a natural and human history museum in the Westown neighborhood of Downtown Milwaukee, Wisconsin.
+The museum was chartered in 1882 and opened to the public in 1884.
+It is a nonprofit organization operated by the Milwaukee Public Museum, Inc. The museum has three floors of exhibits and the first Dome Theater in Wisconsin in its current complex on West Wells St.

+In May 2024, the museum broke ground on a new five-story facility at the corner of N 6th St and W McKinley Ave, in the neighborhood of Haymarket, to be completed in 2027.
+A year later, the museum announced that it was changing its name to Nature & Culture Museum of Wisconsin, while adopting a new visual identity.

 History

 The German-English Academy

 MPM was one of several major American museums established in the late 19th century.
 Although it was officially chartered in 1882, its existence can be traced back to 1851, to the founding of the German-English Academy in Milwaukee.
 The academy's principal, Peter Engelmann, encouraged student field trips, many of which collected various specimens—organic, geological, and archaeological in nature—which were kept at the academy.
 Later, alumni and others donated specimens of historical and ethnological interest to the collection.

 By 1857, interest in the academy's collection had grown to such an extent that Engelmann organized a natural history society to manage and expand the collection.
 Eventually, the collection, which had come to be informally called "The Museum", exceeded the academy's ability to accommodate it.
 August Stirn, a city alderman and member of the national history society, obtained legislation from the state legislature for the City of Milwaukee to accept the collection and take the measures to establish "a free public museum".